 Mt Thirsty is an advanced, high-grade Cobalt-Nickel Oxide deposit located 16km north-northwest from Norseman, Western Australia.
 The project is jointly owned by Barra and Conico Limited, together the Mt Thirsty JV (MTJV).
 The Indicated and Inferred JORC 2012 Mineral Resource for Mt Thirsty stands at 25.1Mdt at 0.114% cobalt and 0.52% nickel (refer to the ASX:BAR announcement.

-In October 2017 the Mt Thirsty JV released a Scoping Study which has successfully proven a robust economic base case using sulphur dioxide as the preferred reagent within a simple hydrometallurgical process at atmospheric pressure.
-The Scoping Study identified has a 21 year mine life based on a 1.5 million tonne per annum throughput.
+In October 2017 the MTJV released a Scoping Study which has successfully proven a robust economic base case using sulphur dioxide as the preferred reagent within a simple hydrometallurgical process at atmospheric pressure.

 The results are robust and provide a very solid base case to launch into the next stage of development.
 The project is heavily geared to rising cobalt prices.
 With approximately 80% of revenue scheduled to come from Cobalt at current prices, with the balance from Nickel, Mt Thirsty will be a Cobalt mine with Nickel credits; most other proposed and 97% of operating cobalt production is from nickel or copper mines with cobalt credits.

 The Burbanks Project is located 9km southeast of Coolgardie, Western Australia.
 The Project comprises 3 contiguous tenements encompassing an area of 3.2 square kilometres and covers about 5 kilometres in strike length of the highly prospective Burbanks Shear Zone, the most significant gold producing structure within the Coolgardie Goldfield.

 In November 2017 Barra re-purchased the Birthday Gift Mine from Kidman Resources to give Barra 100% ownership of the Burbanks Gold Project.
 The Birthday Gift mine has an Indicated and Inferred JORC 2012 Mineral Resource of 514,000t at 5.7 g/t Au for 95,400 Oz of gold (refer to ASX:KDR’s 2016 Annual report).